dotnet/runtime/docs/design/features/byreflike-generics.md

 Supporting ByRefLike type as Generic parameters will impact the following IL instructions.

-When used with a ByRefLike type these instructions result in undefined behavior (the method containing the IL instruction may fail to execute partially or in its entirety):
+Providing a ByRefLike type with these instructions remains invalid and `InvalidProgramException` will be thrown as described below.
-- `box` &ndash; When applied to ByRefLike types used in fields cannot be boxed.
+- `box` &ndash; When applied to ByRefLike types.
 - `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or a default interface method.

 Throws `TypeLoadException` when pass a ByRefLike type.